joeposthauer/CS181GFinal/README.md

 - main.rs: the main functionality of the Snake game, which includes the implementation of the functions for new game intialization, render and simulate, as well the snake movement, collision detection, creation of apples, lengthening of the snake.

 ## Modules
-this project uses the frenderer crate extensevily, (https://github.com/JoeOsborn/frenderer)
+This project uses the frenderer crate extensevily, (https://github.com/JoeOsborn/frenderer) It is based on tile maps and sheet regions to represent all objects, maps, and players.

 ## Games Screenshots
 ### Adventure